 Other clients can come to counselling after battling difficulties for years, having tried various ways of addressing problems but finding themselves still struggling.
 Perhaps the difficulties have gone away temporarily but then came back or re-emerged in some other form or another part of their lives.
 Other times, clients come without a clear idea of what is wrong, but have struggled with feelings of depression and anxiety or other feelings which have made life difficult and won't go away.

-In a counselling relationship, it is possible to reach areas of ourselves that are not consciously known to us and therefore, are hard to reach on our own.
-Through the relationship with a counsellor these areas can emerge and be sensitively observed and known about.
+In a counselling relationship, it is possible to reach areas of ourselves that are not consciously known to us, or in our awareness, and therefore, are hard to reach on our own.
+Through the relationship with a counsellor these areas can emerge, at the pace of the client, and be sensitively observed and known about.
 And through this process change can become possible.

 A valuable experience that can come out of counselling is when change just 'happens' without the client having to think about it.